 Submit your invoice as a PDF attachment to email@example.com

-- Your invoice must be in PDF format (not Microsoft Excel or Word).
+- invoices in PDF format (not Microsoft Excel or Word)

-- Your email cannot contain links to accounting programs (e.g. MYOB).
+- no links to accounting programs (e.g. MYOB)

 Send an original copy of your invoice to: